-- IABG has more than 50 years of experience in the mechanical testing of parts, components and large assemblies.
+- IABG has over 60 years of experience in the mechanical testing of parts, components and large assemblies.
 Customers benefit from the comprehensive expertise of an interdisciplinary team of experts.

 - IABG offers a unique combination of optical and electrical measurement technology, test setup and execution with the respective infrastructure as well as advanced technical services, all from a single source.

 Our experienced employees provide the following support in connection with the certification of new aircraft: